Shougo/ddc-source-cmdline-history/README.md

 Command history completion for ddc.vim

-This source collects candidates from histget().
+This source collects items from `histget()`.
 It is useful for command line completion.

 ## Required